Study Methods

 Publications under ‘Study Methods’ explain and describe the components and populations of both PRESTO and our Danish study “Snart Gravid”

-This paper summarizes the design of the Boston University Pregnancy Study Online (PRESTO).
+This paper summarizes the study design and data collection of the Boston University Pregnancy Study Online (PRESTO).
 In the first two years (2013-2015), 2,421 women and 693 male partners in the US and Canada enrolled in PRESTO.

-This article describes the Danish Web-based Pregnancy Planning Study (“Snart Gravid”).
+This article describes the methods of cohort recruitment and follow-up in our “sister” Danish Web-based Pregnancy Planning Study (“Snart Gravid”).

 In the Danish Web-based Pregnancy Planning Study (“Snart Gravid”), we randomly assigned participants to receive a longer or shorter version of the same questionnaire at enrollment.
 Enrollment rates were similar for both versions.